replicatedhq/replicated-docs/docs/reference/replicated-sdk-apis.md

 ## Examples

-This section provides example use cases for the Replicated SDK APIs.
+This section provides example use cases for the Replicated SDK API.

 ### Support Update Checks in Your Admin Console